 On Wednesday morning, we visit a woman I know as Huang Ah-Yi, my mom’s childhood best friend and next-door neighbor.
 I first met Huang Ah-Yi during her visits to the US, first when I was ~4 and again about 3 years ago.
 She lives a five-minute drive away from Da Nan village, where her elderly mother still lives next door to the house my mom did growing up.

 Huang Ah-Yi is an award-winning horticulturalist.
 She gives us a tour of her greenhouse, replete even in January with row after row of flowers, organic vegetables, herbs, and shrubbery.
-Then she takes the 5 of us inside for tea.
-As Huang Ah-Yi and my mom chat, I think of roads not taken – of alternate realities, had my mom stayed in Taiwan, or had Huang Ah-Yi come to America.
+Then she takes the five of us inside for tea.
+As Huang Ah-Yi and my mom chat, I think of alternate realities, and wonder how their life trajectories would’ve differed had my mom stayed in Taiwan, or had Huang Ah-Yi come to America.

 It’s breezy and ~60 degrees outside.
 We make the short drive to Da Nan, which sits in the hills of Xinshe District on the outskirts of Taichung.
 We pay a brief visit to greet Huang Ah-Yi’s mom, then walk around the neighborhood, past villagers tending a small community garden, and wooden, Japanese-style houses.
 They were built for Taiwanese locals, including my Ah-Gong (grandpa), who was employed by the Seed Improvement and Propagation Station, under the agricultural bureau of the Japanese government in Formosa.